Overview

 Packing for Your Trip

-The information below is subject to when your trip takes place.
+We want you to be prepared and comfortable for your trip.
+Below you’ll find some general tips for how to dress and what to pack and a comprehensive packing checklist.
 The need for warm weather or cold weather items should be based on a reliable weather forecast leading up to your trip.

-Clothing for physical activity should be quick-drying and made of merino wool or synthetics.
-Warmth and comfort are the main objectives with this outline.
+Clothing for physical activity should be quick-drying and made of synthetics or merino wool.
+Warmth and comfort are the main objectives of this outline.
 Weather conditions can vary considerably.
 It’s important to dress in layers so that you can maintain a comfortable body temperature no matter what Mother Nature may have in store.
 The inner base layer should move perspiration outside, where it can evaporate.
 The intermediate layer should insulate while the outside layer should act as a barrier to wind and rain.

 Clothing

-Late season trips, from late August through October, can experience wild swings in temperature and weather.
-Therefore, be sure to bring warm layers & outerwear, warm hat & gloves and raingear.
+Late-season trips, from late August through October, can experience wild swings in temperature and weather.
+Therefore, be sure to bring warm layers and outerwear, a warm hat and gloves, and rain gear.
 We have rubber boots and insulated flotation jackets available at camp for cold or wet days on the water.

 Footwear

-Hiking— The importance of good footwear cannot be overstated.
-Given that our trails are often gravelly or sometimes muddy, you need a good walking shoe or boot with a firm sole, good ankle support and a degree of water resistance.
+Hiking—The importance of good footwear cannot be overstated.
+Given that our trails are often gravelly or sometimes muddy, you need a good walking shoe or boot with a firm sole, good ankle support, and a degree of water resistance.
 It’s now easy to find a “hybrid” walking boot, which combines the lightweight, ventilated features of a shoe with the support and durability of a boot.

 Please note: If you buy new shoes or sandals for the trip, make sure you break them in first